Table of Contents[Hide][Show]

 Are you lucky enough to know someone who works for an airline who would give you a coveted buddy pass?
 A buddy pass lets you fly for free on that airline.
 But there are rules around how and when you can use a buddy pass.
 Read on to get all of the details from a veteran buddy pass user.

 What is a Buddy Pass?

 Buddy passes are non-revenue, standby tickets provided as a benefit to all airline employees.
 The employees then share those passes with friends and family.
 While there is no fee to fly (non-revenue), the passenger who uses the buddy pass must pay any taxes, fees and charges for each leg of the flight.
-A typical Frontier flight will cost $62 round-trip.
 The price will vary from airline to airline.

 How Is a Buddy Pass Issued?